pwinckles/fits/README.md

 exiftool is installed using the script at `src/main/script/ExiftoolInstall` and is configured using the properties file `tools.properties`.

-Tika is installed exclusive through its pom file `tika-pom.xml`.
+Tika and JHOVE are installed exclusive through their pom files `tika-pom.xml` and `jhove-pom.xml` respectively.

 DROID is installed via the `droid-pom.xml` file, and its signatures are updated by invoking `mvn -P update-droid-sigs generate-resources`.
 The signature file updates must be invoked specifically, and do not automatically run.
 Additionally, the signature file